Tampa Wrongful Termination Lawyers

 If you were wrongfully terminated by our employer, you may be entitled to compensation.
 Determining damages in a wrongful termination case normally involves a calculation of your lost wages and nonpecuniary compensatory damages (often called pain and suffering).

 There are two types of lost wages: back pay and front pay.
 Back pay is for your lost wages from termination until the case is over, while front pay is for lost wages from the end of the case onward into the future for a determined amount of time.
-Note, employees must attempt to find new comparable employment to mitigate their losses.
+Note, that employees must attempt to find new comparable employment to mitigate their losses.
 If the new job pays less, then the employee will be entitled to the difference in pay.

 Recovery for pain and suffering is highly specific to each individual.
 The EEOC considers the following categories: (a) emotional pain and suffering, (b) inconvenience, (c) mental anguish, (d) loss of enjoyment of life, (e) injury to professional standing, (f) injury to character or reputation, (g) injury to credit standing, (h) loss of health, (i) fright, (j) shock, (k) humiliation, (l) indignity, (m) apprehension, (n) marital strain, (o) loss of self-esteem, (p) anxiety, (q) depression, (r) loss of respect of one’s friends and family, (s) isolation, and (t) grief.
 How these categories play out in your case will ultimately affect your recovery, so utilizing a highly adept employment attorney will help you achieve the best outcome possible.